seddonym/seddonym.github.io/_posts/2020-11-19-trouble-atomic.md

 It's a simple matter to set `DISABLE_DURABILITY_CHECKING` to `True` in our test configuration, or control it on individual tests using [`override_settings`](https://docs.djangoproject.com/en/3.1/topics/testing/tools/#django.test.override_settings).

 ### The @durable decorator

-We use this approach extensively at [my workplace ](https://octopus.energy/), and have created a decorator named `durable` to cut down on the boilerplate:
+We use this approach extensively at [my workplace](https://octopus.energy/), and have created a decorator named `durable` to cut down on the boilerplate:

 {% highlight python %}